Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Complete:**

-     - Completed request is moved to this **"complete"** stage. and use this date for track the status of request.
+     - Completed request is moved to **"complete"** stage.

+     - And Use to track the status of request.

-     - Retirement process will complete with **"Final Exit Visa**" and **"Final Settlement"** for Employee.
+     - Then Retirement process will complete with **"Final Exit Visa**" and **"Final Settlement"** for Employee.

+     - If Employee requests for **Travel Request** from ARCO, Then It will start to Employee, Once **Final Settlement** process is completed.

 | [Home](#human-resource-management) | [Main](#employee-retirement) | [Back](#retirement-request) |